 Social media search is finding data on social media websites using tweaked web-based search algorithms.
 When it comes to advancement in search algorithms, you’ll notice that it’s always in favour of personalizing the results as much as possible.
 But they can only go so far as, in the end, the results rely on the relation between the content and the query.
 Social media search, on the other hand, relies on the social relationship between the search results and the users themselves.
 The search considers the interaction and interest of other users in your social graph.

 Simply put, it’s the mapping of virtually everyone and how they relate.
 The term was introduced by Facebook back in 2007 as a revolutionary way to enhance the overall social network experience.
 The “graph” can be imagined as a web of data that connects seemingly unrelated people with shared interactions and interests.
 Social graphs are the framework upon which social media search is based.

 Social Media Search Engine

 This guarantees your profile outreach to be as effective as possible, as only those directly interested in your content will get it.
 This by no means confines you to your local audience only.
 Social mapping algorithms are much more complicated than that.
-You could be more virtually related to someone on the other side of the planet than your own neighbours.
+You could be more virtually related to someone on the other side than your neighbours.

 What That Means for You

-An online presence is just the first step in establishing your brand on social media.
-You need to reach out to as many people as possible, this is done by tickling their interest.
+An online presence is the first step in establishing your brand on social media.
+You need to reach out to as many people as possible; this is done by tickling their interest.
 Constantly creating content is an excellent way of engaging your audience.
 With the rise of social media search came an opportunity to extend your virtual arms even further.